lotabout/write-a-C-interpreter/README.md

-C interpreter that interpretes itself.
+C interpreter that interprets itself.

 # How to Run the Code